thecatwest/team-generator/README.md

 <!-- Project Table of Contents -->
 <details>
   <h2 class="display-inline-block">Description</h2>
-  This app allows users to build a team using command line prompts.
-The app generates an index.html file with the newly created team formatted and displayed.
+  This is a team generator app.

   <summary>
   <h2 class="display-inline-block">Table of Contents</h2>